Zeus Performance Impressions

 When paired with the tia Trio and Lotoo PAW Gold Touch, Code 51 sounds a little richer and more evenly balanced across the mid-range.
 Percussion had a bit more texture and the lower-mids also had shade more warmth and presence.

-Overall, the Zeus delivers a bit more emphasis to the upper mids and treble and bass response.
+Overall, the Zeus delivers a bit more emphasis on the upper mids, treble, and bass response.
 It sounds comparatively high-contrast and ‘exciting’ as a result.
 Code 51 keeps it steady throughout and slightly less treble forwardness to get a more natural sound with more mids and percussion body.

 Our Verdict